nuruzzamn/End-Dot-a-responsive-e-commerce-website/README.md

 # End-Dot-a-responsive-e-commerce-website
 Created a responsive e-commerce website for all devices using html, css and javascript

-live demo, click here https://ecommerce-website2023.netlify.app/
+For live demo, click here https://ecommerce-website2023.netlify.app/